 We draw attention to note 1 to the financial statements concerning the company's ability to continue as a going concern.
-As at the balance sheet date the company had net current liabilities of €8,920,720.
-The company is dependent on the HSE and Department of Education and Skills to continue to fund its operations.
+As at the balance sheet date the company had net current liabilities of €8,632,193.
+The company is dependent on the HSE to continue to fund its operations.
 As at the date of approval of the financial statements, the company has not received any commitments to fund a reduction in its net current liabilities at the balance sheet date.
-As stated in note 1, these events or conditions, including the impact of Covid-19, along with other matters as set forth in note 1 indicate the existence of a material uncertainty which may cast significant doubt about the company's ability to continue as a going concern.
-While the HSE has provided additional funding in 2020, there is no firm commitment received by the Directors at this stage from the HSE regarding additional funding to meet historic deficits.
-On the basis of additional funding being received, the directors have prepared the financial statements on a going concern basis.
+As stated in note 1, these events or conditions, indicate the existence of a material uncertainty which may cast significant doubt about the company's ability to continue as a going concern.
 The financial statements do not include the adjustments that would result if the company was unable to continue as a going concern.
 Our opinion is not modified in respect of this matter.